7 Best Types Of Visual Aids In Teaching (2024 Updated)

 A simple handout can be a great tool to have in a classroom.
 Handouts seem like a small poster that display all types of information.
 Teachers can have charts, graphs, pictures, illustrations or whatever in a handout as long as it supports teaching purpose.

-An example of handouts as a worksheet for students to take note during a lesson about emotion.
+An example of a handout as a worksheet for students to take notes during a lesson about emotion.
 (Source: Mom Junction)

-An inclusive advantage of handouts is that students can keep it individually and take note during the lessons.
+An inclusive advantage of handouts is that students can keep them individually and take notes during the lessons.
 Hence, it can lead to higher retention compared to other visual aids.
-When students aren’t at school, they still remember what has practiced in class thanks to looking at handouts.
+When students aren’t at school, they still remember what was practiced in class thanks to looking at handouts.

 Every selection needs a rule.
-And choosing visual aids isn’t an exception.
+And choosing the type of visual aids in teaching isn’t an exception.
 In this situation, we believe that teachers should consider the purpose of using visual aids, or we can call teaching objectives.
 Because this section will review why visual aids are essential for your teaching, you need to check whether they fit your initial purpose of choosing among various different options.

 Now we will show you how visual aids are useful for each teaching objective.
 Hence if you want to: